How to Clone Boot Drive to SSD Securely in Windows 11/10/8/7

 But there are some other scenarios you should take into consideration.

-If there's extra slot on your computer, you may also want to use SSD for boot and HDD for storage.
-This is actually feasible, but if your boot failed, you need to consider whether it is wrong of your boot device.
+If there's an extra slot on your computer, you may also want to use SSD for boot and HDD for storage.
+This is actually feasible, but if your boot fails, you need to consider whether it is wrong with your boot device.

 change boot order